Tim Leunig

 Timothy Charles Leunig (born 26 February 1971) is an economist at the London School of Economics's Department of Economic History.
-He is currently on two years' leave to work as a Ministerial Policy Adviser at the Department for Education.
+After a long career as a special advisor, he became a director at the economic consultants Public First.

-Early life
+Education

 Leunig attended Sir Joseph Williamson's Mathematical School, a boy's grammar school in Rochester, Kent.

-Leunig gained a 1st class BA degree in Modern History and Economics, and then an MPhil in Economics in 1994, and a DPhil in Economics in 1996, all from Oxford University.
+Leunig gained a 1st class BA degree in modern history and economics, and then an MPhil in economics in 1994, and a DPhil in economics in 1996, all from Oxford University.
 He won the George Webb Medley Junior and Senior Prize in 1992 and 1994 at Oxford.
 From the Economic History Association, he won their Alexander Gerschenkron prize in 1997.

 Career

 In 1998, Leunig joined the London School of Economics.
 From January 2011 to October 2012, he was Chief Economist at the think tank CentreForum.

 Leunig has written for Financial Times, Prospect and Inside Housing.